-Located in the northeast corner of Price County, Wisconsin in the Chequamegon-Nicolet National Forest half-way between Minocqua and Fifield off State Highway 70.
-The Pike Lake Chain of Lakes is a group of four fully navigable drainage lakes and a fifth lake accessible by a short portage.
+Located in the northeast corner of Price County, Wisconsin, in the Chequamegon-Nicolet National Forest halfway between Fifield and Minocqua off State Highway 70, the Pike Lake Chain of Lakes is a group of four fully navigable drainage lakes and a fifth lake accessible by a short portage.

 Pike Lake is 806 acres with a maximum depth of 17 feet.

 Round Lake is 726 acres with a maximum depth of 24 feet.